surajrampure/surajrampure.github.io/index.md

 ### Links
 - Interested in applying to teaching faculty positions?
 [Access my application materials here](tf-app-materials).
 - I was recently on UC Berkeley's Data Science Education Podcast; [listen to my episode here](https://datascienceeducation.substack.com/p/the-importance-of-data-science-course).
+- Looking for datasets to use in projects of your own?
+[Look here](find-datasets).

 ## Teaching